alexthotse/kasi-web-app/exampleSite/content/homepage/about.md

 buttonLink: 'about'
 ---

-Building Kasi empires one brick at a time with the latest cloud technologies.
+Building Kasi empires one brick at a time with the latest innovative Microsoft technologies.